huggingface/transformers/README.md

 ### Tests

-A series of tests is included for the library and the example scripts.
+A series of tests are included for the library and the example scripts.
 Library tests can be found in the [tests folder](https://github.com/huggingface/transformers/tree/master/transformers/tests) and examples tests in the [examples folder](https://github.com/huggingface/transformers/tree/master/examples).

 These tests can be run using `pytest` (install pytest if needed with `pip install pytest`).